Nidhi2499/courseHub/docs/blueprint.md

     *   Displays detailed information about a specific course.
     *   Includes a video player for viewing course lectures.
     *   Lists video lectures in a sidebar, allowing users to select different videos.
+    *   Shows progress bars and completion status for each video in the playlist sidebar for logged-in users.

 ### Video Player Functionality
 *   **Custom Controls:** The video player features a custom control bar that appears on hover.